jisellejones/kickstarter-analysis_JJones/README.md

 Future analyses may also consider looking at correlations between the successful and failed campaigns in months where a greater percentage of campaigns were successful and months where a greater percentage of campaigns failed along side the campaign goal data for those months to determine if there are better or worse campaign goals during different months of the year.

 It would be interesting to research the 2 successful campaigns with campaign goals amounts of $50,000 or more.
 Was there a sponsor for these campaigns before they launched?
-Were these campaigns launched in a specific region?
+Were these campaigns launched in a specific country?